Vincenzo estimated that it’d take twenty minutes to get back home. They were running, too, and there wasn’t much traffic to dodge.

 A knocking came from downstairs.

 The strength of the knocking alone indicated that something was wrong, but Sylvia slamming her knees together reaffirmed that concern.
 “That’s him,” she whispered.
 “The same knocking.
-The man who broke into my house.”
+The man who broke into my apartment.”

 It surprised him how quickly his arousal turned to bloodlust.
 Heart icing over, he jumped to his feet and wrenched open his bedside drawer.